If you’d like to become a great salesperson in a way that feels both natural and effortless, look no further and keep on reading!

 When you shift your mindset from a taking mindset to a giving mindset, you will realize that you are giving your customers something of value through the products you share.

-Focus on what this product can do for them, how it can help them.
-Self-centered thoughts like “Am I awkward?
+Focus on what this product can do for them, and how it can help them.
+Self-centred thoughts like “Am I awkward?
 Do I sound salesy?” are not going to cut it!
 Hint: salesey isn’t even a word.